16 Simple Personal Branding Tips to Make You Stand Out at Work

 Personal branding within the corporate workplace isn't framed only by working meetings.
 Involve your teammates when you're running a presentation or take part in a brainstorm of other departments.
 Also, invite managers to share their thoughts and let them reveal your soft and hard skills.

 Moreover, a personal brand is not limited by the company walls.
-Often, good professionals are invited to webinars or other events as experts.
+Often, good professionals are invited to webinars or company events as experts.

 Become a coffee mate